sujeeharan/villvay/README.md

+No Stylings are added.
+Run with npm start to start the project.
+Login and Signup works for "eve.holt@reqres.in"

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>